-Depletion of natural resources occurs when resources are consumed at a faster rate than that of replacement.
-Natural resources are those resources that are in existence without human’s actions and they can either be renewable or non-renewable.
-And when it gets down to the discussion of natural resource depletion, it a terminology used in reference to water usage, farming, fossil fuel consumption, fishing, and mining.
+When it gets down to the discussion of natural resource depletion, it is a term used in reference to water usage, farming, fossil fuel consumption, fishing, and mining.
 And above all, natural resource depletion is defined on the premise that the value of a resource is measured in terms of its availability in nature.

 Causes of Depletion of Natural Resources

 The total global population is more than seven billion people.
 Still, there is a consistent increase in the overall earth populace and this has been a critical factor in accelerating the depletion of natural resources.
 An increase in the populace expands the need for resources and conditions necessary to sustain it.

 Even if everyone tried to adopt a correspondingly low material standard of living, with the population approaching eight billion, it would still cause the depletion of natural resources.

 In addition, it contributes to increased ecological contamination.
 Research further indicates that developing countries are using more and more resources to industrialize and support their ever-increasing population.
 Hence, the depletion of natural resources will continue as long as the world population increases.